vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/PlayermoderationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **unmoderateUser**
-> Success unmoderateUser(inlineObject13)
+> Success unmoderateUser(moderateUserRequest)

 Unmoderate User

 Removes a player moderation previously added through `moderateUser`.
-E.g if you previuosly have shown their avatar, but now want to reset it to default.
+E.g if you previously have shown their avatar, but now want to reset it to default.

 ### Example
 ```dart